-- Identify system gaps in service providers. - TR 2.3.
+- Assess current transportation programs and needs. - TR 2.2.
 Increase ride sharing for work, shopping, and other trips.
 Sharing rides for work, shopping and other trips benefits the environment and makes economic sense.
 Commuting to Oshkosh or the Appleton area for work or shopping does occur.
 "Park and ride" lots should be strategically located to benefit the residents of the area.